 - Remove stuffing from inside the turkey.
 Refrigerate in a separate, shallow, tightly covered storage container.

 - Take turkey meat off the bones.
 Wings and drumsticks may remain whole.

-- Dice turkey if you plan to use in soup, turkey salad or other recipes.
+- Dice turkey before storing if you plan to use it in soup, turkey salad or other recipes.

 - Wrap turkey tightly in plastic wrap or aluminum foil.

 - Leftover turkey will keep in the refrigerator 3 to 4 days; stuffing and gravy should be used within 1 or 2 days.

 - Frozen leftovers (0 °F or below), will keep indefinitely, but for best quality, use within these timeframes:

 - Turkey, plain; slices or pieces: 4 mos.

 - Turkey covered with broth or gravy: 6 mos.

 - Cooked poultry dishes, stuffing and gravy: 4-6 mos.